 Chemical peels, dermabrasion, and skin rejuvenation aim to smooth the skin and reduce blemishes.
 They can cause redness, pain, itchiness, and skin pigmentation changes.
 Infection is also a risk, which can lead to scarring.
 In the days after having these procedures your skin will be more sensitive to sun damage.
 Remember to practice sun safety and stay out of the sun as much as possible, in accordance with your clinician’s advice.

-Laser and intense pulsed light (IPL) procedures are used to remove hair and tattoos, reduce the appearance of capillaries, freckles, scars, and make other changes to the skin’s appearance.
-Short-term reactions like redness and swelling are common, and it’s important to protect your skin from the sun in the days after a procedure.
-Light-based procedures can result in serious injury if performed incorrectly, including burns, infection, eye damage, blistering, skin pigmentation changes, and permanent scarring.
+Laser and intense pulsed light (IPL) services are used to remove hair and tattoos, reduce the appearance of capillaries, freckles, scars, and make other changes to the skin’s appearance.
+Short-term reactions like redness and swelling are common, and it’s important to protect your skin from the sun in the days after a service.
+Light-based cosmetic services can result in serious injury if performed incorrectly, including burns, infection, eye damage, blistering, skin pigmentation changes, and permanent scarring.

 Cosmetic surgery is just like any other surgery – complications can arise, and it’s important to weigh these up with the benefits of the procedure.

 Pain, bruising and swelling are expected after surgery.
 Heavy bleeding can occur, and there’s a chance you’ll have an adverse reaction to anaesthesia or medical materials used in your treatment.
 Infection is one of the most common complications of surgery, and of course, you’ll be left with some scarring.

 Blood and body fluid can pool under the skin post-surgery.
 Known as hematomas and seromas, they are among the most common complication of facelifts, breast augmentations, tummy tucks, liposuction and other body contouring procedures.
 Additional surgeries may be needed to treat haematomas, while seromas are usually drained with a needle to reduce the risk of infection.